JOURNALISM

 Dry leaves being burnt on the roadside and in building compounds is quite a familiar sight.
 For us, dry leaves are a nuisance, to be thrown away by the cleaners.
 The only way to quickly dispose it is setting heaps of them on fire.
 But did you know that dry leaves are important components for composting?
 So collect them for the green patch in your society or the terrace garden in your flat…

-Published by Sakal Times on Jun 13, 2018, read full article here
+Published by Sakal Times (now the Bridge Chronicle) on Jun 13, 2018, read full article here

 Pune-based Iranian woman biking solo across the world to break gender stereotypes